 HOW TO PREPARE

-To freeze carrots simple peel and cut carrots into dice or slice.
-Blanch the carrots in boiling water 1 to 2 minutes depending on how large the dice or slice is.
+To freeze carrots simply peel and cut carrots into dice or slice.
+Blanch the carrots in boiling water for 1 to 2 minutes depending on how large the dice or slice is.
 Drain and submerge in ice water.
 Drain thoroughly.
 Spread out in a single layer on a sheet pan.
 Freeze the sheet pan.
-Once the carrots are frozen, transfer them to a large re-sealable bag and keep frozen up to 4 months.
+Once the carrots are frozen, transfer them to a large re-sealable bag and keep them frozen for up to 4 months.

 Looking for more recipes that include carrots?
 Check out our favorites here!